Juan Manuel Fangio: Post-retirement activities

-After racing in the Brussels Rally in 1981, he participated aboard a Chevrolet TC in the Gran Premio del Recuerdo, a caravan held in 1983 through the center of the Buenos Aires city to raise funds for the Patronato de la Infancia and the Asociación de Ayuda al Menor of the Buenos Aires province.
+After racing in the Brussels Rally in 1981, Fangio participated aboard a Chevrolet TC in the Gran Premio del Recuerdo, a caravan held in 1983 through the center of the Buenos Aires city to raise funds for the Patronato de la Infancia and the Asociación de Ayuda al Menor of the Buenos Aires province.

 In 1980, Konex Foundation granted him the Diamond Konex Award as the best Sportsman of the decade in Argentina.
-In 1981 Fangio travelled to Monza for the Italian Grand Prix, where he was reunited with his Tipo 159 Alfa Romeo from 1951 and the 1954 Lancia D50 for a couple of demonstrative laps.
+In 1981, Fangio travelled to Monza for the Italian Grand Prix, where he was reunited with his Tipo 159 Alfa Romeo from 1951 and the 1954 Lancia D50 for a couple of demonstrative laps.
 For the event Fangio was joined by old friends and fellow racers, including Toulo de Graffenried, Luigi Villoresi and Giorgio Scarlatti as well as former Alfa Romeo managers from the 1950s Paolo Marzotto and Battista Guidotti.

 Fangio met the young Brazilian driver Ayrton Senna at the opening of the Grand Prix Strecke, the short circuit inside the Nürburgring Norschleiffe, in 1984.
 After that initial meeting, the five-time champion told the young driver, "Now I understand why people speak so highly of you".
 The good chemistry between the two drivers was immediate, and over time the friendship was firmly forged.
 Senna often traveled to Argentina to meet with Fangio, where, among other things, the young Brazilian would ask the champion for advice on how to run better on the circuits, and the experienced former driver would happily give it to him.
 One of Senna's trips to Argentina to see Fangio saved the Brazilian driver from a dangerous situation: in those days, Comando Vermelho, one of the most powerful and dangerous narco-criminal groups in Brazil, had planned to kidnap Senna.

 In the 1990 Australian Grand Prix, which was held on the Adelaide streets, Formula 1 celebrated its 500th race and to celebrate it, they staged a photo-op that would go down in history.
 They brought together several champions: Nelson Piquet (active driver), Jack Brabham, James Hunt, Jackie Stewart, Denny Hulme, Senna and the Chueco.
 Ayrton raised Fangio's arm, as if he were the judge of a boxing match, giving his blessing to the winner.
 After the event, the Argentinean former driver invited the then McLaren driver to Argentina to celebrate that season's title.